Joseph Fineberg

-Joe Fineberg (1886–1957) was a prominent translator for the Communist International.
+Joe Fineberg (also spelt Feinberg; 1886–1957) was a prominent translator for the Communist International (Comintern).
 He produced English translations of works by Alexander Bogdanov, Nikolay Dobrolyubov, Ilya Ehrenburg, Vladimir Lenin, Boris Polevoy, Leo Tolstoy and others.

+Biography

-Fineberg was born in Poland but it was while in London that he became active in the Jewish Social Democratic Organisation, a section of the British Socialist Party (BSP) for Jews based in London's East End.
+Fineberg was born in Vistula Land but it was while in London that he became active in the Jewish Social Democratic Organisation (JSDO), a section of the British Socialist Party (BSP) for Jews based in London's East End.
 Although living in Hackney, he was secretary of the Stepney BSP branch.
+In 1918, Fineberg was invited as the guest of honour for a centenary celebration of Karl Marx's birth, organised by the JSDO and attended by members of The Workmen's Circle.
+His sibling Annie was an organiser in the Communist Party of Great Britain.

 In July 1918, Fineberg moved to post-revolutionary Russia of his own volition, at a time when many of his comrades were being deported.
-Once there he became a translator for the Communist International and joined the Bolshevik British Communist Group in Russia.
+Once there he became a translator for the Comintern and joined the British Communist Group in Russia.
 Fineberg was at the Founding Congress of the Comintern (2–6 March 1919).